 (A) Electronically submitting it to the chancery court using the electronic filing system, and the electronic version shall be the officially filed document in the case.
-The current version of the chancery court e-filing training, policies and log-in can be found at www.courts.state.wy.us/Documents/EFiling/\\\\\.pdf.
+The current version of the chancery court e-filing training, policies and log-in can be found on the chancery court website, www.courts.state.wy.us/chancery-court/.

-(i) Electronic filing must be completed within the time set forth in the Wyoming State Court of Chancery, Electronic Filing Administrative Policies and Procedures Manual, www.courts.state.wy.us/Documents/EFiling/\\\\\.pdf, to be considered timely filed on the date it is due.
-Electronic filing, together with the Notice of Electronic Filing that is automatically generated by the electronic filing system, constitutes filing of a document.
+(i) Electronic filing must be completed within the time set forth in the Wyoming State Court of Chancery, Electronic Filing Administrative Policies and Procedures Manual to be considered timely filed on the date it is due.
+Electronic filing constitutes filing of a document.

-(ii) When documents filed do not comply with the rules (such as the Rules Governing Redaction from Chancery Court Records), the document may be removed from the public docket and counsel will immediately be notified by email and instructed to re-file the pleading within a specified amount of time.
+(ii) When documents filed do not comply with the rules (such as the Rules Governing Redaction from Court Records), the document may be removed from the public docket and counsel will immediately be notified by email or through the electronic filing system and instructed to re-file the pleading within a specified amount of time.
 If the pleading is not correctly re-filed within the required time, it shall not be considered timely filed.

-(iii) Documents filed by pro se non-attorney parties shall not be electronically filed unless ordered by the chancery court.
-Attorneys acting in a pro se capacity shall comply with the electronic filing requirements.
+(iii) Documents filed by pro se litigants shall comply with the electronic filing requirements.